Transverse tori in Engel manifolds: The range and applications of the formal invariants

 We conclude the section with explicit computations for a family of examples.

 \begin{example} a) Kegel \cite{K} distinguishes infinite families of transverse tori that are isotopic but not transversely isotopic, using an invariant determined by $\Delta_\nu$.
 These families were first constructed by del~Pino and Vogel \cite{PV} from an $\E$-transverse {\em core} circle $C$ in an Engel manifold $M$ and a transverse knot ({\em profile}) $K$ in $\R^3$.
 To describe these results from our perspective, locally model the core $C$ by the $z$-axis in $N=(\R^3,dz+xdy)$ mod unit $z$ translation, lifted to the prolongation $\pr N$ so that $C$ projects to 0 in $wxy$-space.
 (This can be arranged by thickening $C$ to a contact 3-manifold $N_C$ in $M$, then applying Proposition~\ref{annuli} to an annulus in $N_C$ obtained by flowing $C$ along $\L$, so that $\L|C$ maps parallel to the positively oriented $x$-axis in $N$.)
-Let $\Sigma$ be the preimage in the model of the profile $K$ under projection to $wxy$-space, for $K$ scaled into a sufficiently small neighborhood of 0 in the latter.
-Then $\Sigma$ appears in $N$ as a $z$-invariant immersed torus whose constant-$z$ cross sections are the front projection of $K$.
+The profile $K$ can be exhibited as a transverse knot in a small neighborhood of 0 in $wxy$-space with contact form $\beta=\sin(w) dx+\cos(w) dy$ from Section~\ref{Prolong}.
+Let $\Sigma$ be its preimage in the model from projecting out $z$.
+If we instead project out $w$, its image $\p(\Sigma)$ in $N$ is a $z$-invariant immersed torus whose constant-$z$ cross sections are the front projection of $K$.
 Since homotopic $\E$-transverse circles $C$ in $M$ are transversely isotopic \cite[Lemma~2.10]{PV}, the dependence of $\Sigma$ on $C$ is limited.
 However, when $M$ is simply connected, $M-\Sigma$ has the same fundamental group as $\R^3-K$, so varying the knot type of $K$ yields many isotopy classes.
-Each constant-$z$ slice of $\Sigma$ is $\beta$-transverse by construction, and the tangent vectors parallel to the $z$-axis lie in $\ker\beta$, so we have bases everywhere on which $\beta\wedge\alpha$ is positive, implying $\Sigma$ is transverse.
-Since the characteristic foliation on $\Sigma$ is never parallel to the $z$-axis, $\Delta_T=0$.
+Each constant-$z$ slice of $\Sigma$ is $\beta$-transverse by construction, and the tangent vectors parallel to the $z$-axis lie in $\ker\beta$, so we have bases everywhere on which $\beta\wedge\alpha$ is positive, implying $\Sigma$ is transverse (since $\D=\ker\alpha\cap\ker\beta$).
+Since the characteristic foliation on $\Sigma$ is never parallel to the $z$-axis, $\Delta_T=0$ (Proposition~\ref{comp}(b)).
 To compute $\Delta_\nu$, fix a positive basis $(\mu,\lambda)$ for $H_1(\Sigma)$, where $\mu$ is a constant-$z$ copy of $K$ (positively oriented by $\beta$) and $\lambda$ is parallel to the positively oriented $z$-axis.
 A Seifert surface for $K$ in $\R^3$ pulls back to a $z$-invariant Seifert solid for $\Sigma$.
-Its outward normal in $M$ agrees along $\lambda$ with the normal to $\Sigma$ in $N$, so $\langle\Delta_\nu,\lambda\rangle=0$.
-Along $\mu$, the Engel framing is the blackboard framing of $K$ (given by $\W$ in $M$), which we measure relative to the Seifert framing.
-Thus, $\langle\Delta_\nu,\mu\rangle$ is the self-linking number $l(K)$, and $\Delta_\nu=-l(K)\PD(\lambda)$.
-By Corollary~\ref{wellDef} and its preceding paragraph, $\Delta_\nu$ is well-defined in $H^1(\Sigma)$ when $C$ pairs trivially with $H_3(M)$, and on $A=\langle\mu\rangle$ otherwise.
-Its divisibility $|l(K)|$ then distinguishes infinitely many transverse isotopy classes within the isotopy class determined by a given topological knot type of $K$ and fixed $C$.
-These are also transversely homotopic for a given $C$.
-Note that changing $\Sigma$ by stabilizing $K$ is a special case of the procedure of Lemma~\ref{dnu}.
+Its outward normal in $M$ agrees along $\lambda$ with the normal to $\p(\Sigma)$ in $N$, so $\langle\Delta_\nu,\lambda\rangle=0$ (Proposition~\ref{comp}(a)).
+Along $\mu$, the Engel normal framing is the blackboard framing of $K$ (given by $\W$ in $M$), which we measure relative to the Seifert framing.
+Thus, $\langle\Delta_\nu,\mu\rangle$ is the self-linking number $l(K)$ (Section~\ref{Knots}), and